marcfbe/chrome-no-nonsense-notes/README.md

 - No paging of long list so you won't have to click "More..." again and again
 - Convert "Release Date" to ISO format and add "time ago" with highlighting of recently released SAP Notes
 - Sort list of referenced SAP Notes by number
-- Highlight of CVSS Score and link of CVSS Vector to https://first.org
+- Highlight of CVSS Score and autolink of CVSS Vectors to https://first.org
+- Alert icon for HotNews and critical SAP Security Notes
 - Display attachment counter
 - Scroll-to-top button

+^ There are exceptions like SAP Notes that have an extreme number of references (for example, SAP Note 2144559 which has over 8400 references).

 ## How to use